 For emergency admissions, provide notification once the member’s condition is stabilized in the emergency department.
 For timely and accurate payment of facility claims, we require proper notification on the day of admission.

-Submit authorization logs for all inpatient acute, observation status, SNF cases and denial logs at least twice a week to the Authorization Log Unit at firstname.lastname@example.org, by fax at 1-866-383-1740 or EDI transmission.
+Submit authorization logs for all inpatient acute, observation status, SNF cases and denial logs at least twice a week to the Authorization Log Unit at firstname.lastname@example.org EDI transmission.

-We also require specific markets to submit outpatient prior authorization logs.
+We also require specific markets to submit Outpatient Prior Authorization and Denial Logs to include services where UnitedHealthcare pays claims.
 For new submitters, arrange a log delivery schedule with the Authorization Log Unit prior to the first submission.

 The Authorization Log Unit must agree in writing and in advance with changes to your submission schedule.
 Any medical group/IPA undergoing a system change or upgrade that may affect delivery of authorization logs must notify the Authorization Log Unit prior to change date and work with us to help ensure a seamless transition.